 HSM 447 Advanced Hospitality and Tourism Marketing (3.0) 3 cr.
 This elective course builds on the student's previous exposure to the principles and practices of marketing.
-The key feature is the comprehensive and in-depth coverage of global market analysis for business sustainable competitive opportunities and advantage.
-A strong emphasis is placed upon the development of a greater appreciation of consumer behavior and competition analysis, selling and communication strategies and management as well as business negotiations. is heavily The course case oriented Prerequisite: TTM 237.
+The key feature is the comprehensive and in-depth coverage of global market analysis for business opportunities and sustainable competitive advantage.
+A strong emphasis is placed upon the development of a greater appreciation of consumer behavior and competition analysis. selling and communication strategies and management as well as business negotiations.
+The course is heavily case oriented.
+Prerequisite: TTM 237.